vega/vega-lite/site/docs/embed.md

 ### Call Vega-Lite and Vega separately

-To compile a Vega-Lite specification to Vega, call `vl.compile`.
+To compile a Vega-Lite specification into a Vega specification, call `vl.compile`.

 ```js
 var vgSpec = vl.compile(vlSpec).spec;
 ```

-Then render the Vega specification with the [Vega runtime](https://github.com/vega/vega/wiki/Runtime).
+Then we can render the Vega specification with the [Vega runtime](https://github.com/vega/vega/wiki/Runtime)'s `vg.parse.spec` method.

 ```js
 vg.parse.spec(vgSpec, function(chart) {